PetriSim/petri-sim-tool/README.md

  - Scenario Page
  - Resource Page

- The application is connected to the discovery tool - Simod and Business Process Sumulator - Skylla
+ The application is connected to the discovery tool - Simod and Business Process Sumulator - Scylla

+ Below software architecture is represented.

 ![image](https://user-images.githubusercontent.com/116650351/219905608-2426b477-2469-48eb-b0cd-48032be0797d.png)